mkescholars_logo

 No worries.
 All we ask is that you communicate with our team that you have made the decision not participate.
 Until we our team hears from you directly, we will continue to include you in our communication plan.

 Prior to summer starting, you will be reminded of the time commitment for summer.
-With knowing the time commitment in advance, we ask that you plan accordingly to accommodate your MKE Scholars Program and academic responsibilities, in addition to, any external commitments.
+With knowing the time commitment in advance, we ask that you plan accordingly to accommodate your MKE Scholars Program responsibilities, in addition to, any external commitments.
 This includes commitments related to your familial, home, childcare, spousal/partner, special appointments, summer travel plans, and in case of emergency/unexpected event processes.
 The expectation is that you will treat this experience as a priority.